Home Heat Pump Guide

 Installation Cost and Payback

-Homes with storage heaters typically do not have a central heating system — there are no radiators, no pipework, and no hot water cylinder (hot water is usually from an immersion heater in a small tank, or an instantaneous electric shower).
+Homes with storage heaters typically do not have a central heating system — there are no radiators, no pipework, and no hot water cylinder.
+Switching to a heat pump means installing an entire wet central heating system from scratch.

 After the payback period, every year is pure savings.
 With a heat pump lasting 20+ years, you could save £10,000 to £20,000 over the remaining life of the system after recovering your investment.
+See our cost guide for detailed breakdowns.

 Comfort: Night and Day Difference